J3RN/inf-elixir/README.md

 - `inf-elixir-send-line` :: Send the current line to the IEx shell buffer as input.
 - `inf-elixir-send-region` :: Send the selected region to the IEx shell buffer as input.
 - `inf-elixir-send-buffer` :: Send the entire current buffer to the IEx shell as input.
+- `inf-elixir-reload-module` :: Reload modules from current buffer using `IEx.Helpers.r/1`.

 An example of keybindings is included in the `use-package` declaration above.